Resonance – A Stunning Student-Made Unreal Engine 5 Adventure That Feels AAA

 An Alien Explorer and a Sleeping Giant

-In Resonance, you step into the shoes of an alien explorer who picks up a mysterious signal from a hostile planet.
+In Resonance, you are an alien explorer who stumbles upon a strange signal on a hostile planet.

-Drawn by curiosity, you follow the signal and stumble upon the ruins of a once-advanced robotic species.
-But your discovery has consequences — your presence awakens a colossal robotic overlord lying dormant in the ruins.
+Driven by curiosity, you venture into the signal and find the remains of a highly advanced robotic culture.
+But there are repercussions to your discovery — your being here rouses a giant robot overlord who is lying dormant in the wreckage.

-What follows is not just survival, but the beginning of an unlikely bond between two very different beings.
+What ensues is not merely a struggle for survival, but the unlikely friendship of two very different entities together.

 Game Details